noob4ik/tutorials/dice-game/frontend/README.md

-# Game of Dice web interface
+# Dice game web interface
-This a simple frontend for the Game of Dice deployed on the Fluence network.
+This a simple frontend for the Dice game deployed on the Fluence network.